 If you garden near the sea or near the road, then salt tolerant plants are an important issue to consider.
 Be successful, rather than stubborn, and install specimens that can handle a salty bath.
 These hardy plants are often referred to as boulevard or “hellstrip” plants.
 As the name implies, the hellstrip is a tough place for plants to grow.
 (This is the narrow, generally unloved stretch of land between the sidewalk and the street.)
 It is the place where soil is compacted, lean, and yes, subject to regular drenches of road salt.

 Any garden in the salt splash zone, whether from the roadside or a treated walkway requires special consideration when planting.
-There is no need to let road salt dictate your entire landscape plan; just site salt tolerant plants where you need to and begin to add other favorite perennials further back from the roads and walkways.
+There is no need to let road salt dictate your entire landscape plan.
+Just site salt tolerant plants where you need to.
+Then, begin to add other favorite perennials further back from the roads and walkways.